Published on 07/07/2025 & updated on 06/04/2026.

-Essentially, AI is reshaping both the tools used to defend against cyber threats and the techniques used to carry them out.
+Essentially, AI is reshaping both the tools used to defend against cyber attacks and the techniques used to carry them out.

-This highlights the dangers of AI malfunctions and its malicious use, which are creating new routes for data breaches, improved malware and delivery methods in the field of cyber security.
+This highlights the dangers of AI malfunctions and their malicious use, which are creating new routes for data breaches and improved malware and delivery methods in the field of cyber security.

 As the pace of AI development accelerates, it’s crucial to strike a balance between harnessing its potential and safeguarding against the risks it introduces.

-We’ll explore how AI is shaping the cyber security landscape below, which can help organisations stay ahead and strengthen their defences against the risks of AI.
+In this article, we will explore how AI is shaping the cyber security landscape, and what your business can do to both stay ahead and strengthen its defence against the risks of AI.

-The conversation on AI in cyber security often focuses on the threats it introduces, but it’s equally important to acknowledge the opportunities AI presents for enhancing cyber defence.
+The conversation around AI in cyber security often focuses on the threats it introduces, but it’s equally important to acknowledge the opportunities AI presents for enhancing cyber defence.

-Since generative AI’s mainstream rise in 2023, generative AI has opened new doors for how security professionals detect, analyse, and respond to cyber threats.
+Now firmly embedded in modern businesses, generative AI has opened new doors for how security professionals detect, analyse, and respond to cyber threats.

 Generative AI refers to systems capable of creating original content, like text, code, or simulations, based on patterns learned from massive datasets.
 Tools like ChatGPT fall into this category, and they are rapidly being integrated into security workflows.